zlcrrrr/DHFR_MD_QMMM/README.md

 ./run_workflow.sh # this scripts requires Schrodinger Suite
 ```

-Or you can use the minimized snapshots we provided and skip the steps above: copy the folder ./minimized\_snapshots to the repository
+Or you can use the minimized snapshots we provided and skip the steps above
 ```
 cd sh
 chmod +x ./*.sh